Adithya-Rajendran/microcloud-demo/README.md

 ### Step 1: Configure Environment

-Update the `config.sh` file with your environment-specific settings, including the storage pool name, network name, and token for `ubuntu_pro`.
+Update the `config.sh` file with your environment-specific settings.
+Ensure the following are set:

+- Storage Pool Name
+- Network Name
+- Ubuntu Pro Token

 ### Step 2: Run the Setup Script